smartarch/ML-DEECo-replication-package/ml_deeco_example/simple_example/README.md

 The example can be run by executing the [`run.py`](run.py) file after `ml_deeco` has been installed (see [README file](../../ml_deeco/README.md)).

-It runs two simulations of the example -- one to collect the data for the ML model, and a second one to use the trained model during the simulation.
+It runs two simulations of the example &ndash; one to collect the data for the ML model, and a second one to use the trained model during the simulation.

 ## Implementation